 The intended algorithm will be used for dynamic scenes with moving objects.
 These objects cause a scene change and can decrease the accuracy of the intensity correction.
-It is therefore important to have outlier removal, as will be shown in the experiments in section 5.
-The simplest way of dealing with changes in intensity is ignoring all intensity information.
-Intensity invariants [21] or normalized colors can be used.
-Instead of intensity information other features can be used, for example color [3, 9], edges [11, 13], or depth [5].
+It is therefore important to be robust against outliers, as will be shown in the experiments in Sect.
+5. The simplest way of dealing with changes in intensity is ignoring all intensity information.
+Intensity invariants (Siebert 2001) or normalized colors can be used.
+Instead of intensity information other features can be used, for example color (Greiffenhagen et al. 2001; Horprasert et al. 1999), edges (Jabri et al. 2000; Javed and Shah 2002), or depth (Harville et al. 2001).
 However, using these features disregards the information available in the intensity.

 Local changes in intensity are beyond the scope of this paper.
 However, techniques dealing with local changes could be used to correct for global changes in intensity.
-For example, the pixel ordering in a neighborhood [29] can be used, one can use a maximum likelihood estimate in an image region [16], or one can use the low frequencies [23].
-For background modelling, one can consider shadow detection, see for example [27, 9, 10, 17].
-The use of Kalman prediction to the kernels in the EM model [22] is another example of a local technique in conjunction with background modelling.
-The drawback of these techniques is that they ignore the fact that all pixels change simultaneously.
+For example, the pixel ordering in a neighborhood (Xie et al. 2004) can be used, one can use a maximum likelihood estimate in an image region (Ohta 2001), or one can use the low frequencies (Toth et al. 2000).
+For background modelling, one can consider shadow detection, see for example Withagen (2006), Withagen et al. (2008), Horprasert et al. (1999), Hsieh et al. (2003), Pavlidis and Morellas (2001).
+The use of Kalman prediction to the kernels in the EM model (Stauffer and Grimson 2000) is another example of a local technique in conjunction with background modelling.
+A drawback of these techniques is that they ignore the fact that all pixels change simultaneously.
 This leads to a less accurate estimate of the global effect.

-Literature reports complicated methods: dynamic histogram warping changes image intensities such that the histograms of the two images become equal [2], by an iteratively weighted least squares estimation, the bias, gain and gamma of an image can be estimated and corrected for [25], and estimation of the gain and bias together with optic flow allows the use of optic flow under global intensity changes [1].
-Drawback of these methods is the high computational complexity.
+Literature reports complicated methods: dynamic histogram warping changes image intensities such that the histograms of the two images become equal (Cox et al. 1995), by an iteratively weighted least squares estimation, the bias, gain and gamma of an image can be estimated and corrected for Tsin et al. (2001), and estimation of the gain and bias together with optic flow allows the use of optic flow under global intensity changes (Altunbasak et al. 2003).
+A drawback of these methods is the high computational complexity.
 This makes real-time implementation difficult and expensive.
-Also, [2] and [1] do not perform outlier removal.
+Also, Cox et al. (1995) and Altunbasak et al. (2003) do not perform outlier removal.

-Considering background modelling techniques, a frequently used approach for dealing with changes in image intensity is relying on the adaptation speed of the background modelling technique [15].
+Considering background modelling techniques, a frequently used approach for dealing with changes in image intensity is relying on the adaptation speed of the background modelling technique (McKenna et al. 2000).
 However, this adaptation will only resolve the problem for relatively slow changes in intensity, and it is difficult to tune the update speed of the model.
-A high update speed may learn slow objects into the background model (missed objects), while a low update speed can be unable to adapt the model fast enough to cope with changes in intensity (false alarms), see [24].
+A high update speed may learn slow objects into the background model (missed objects), while a low update speed can be unable to adapt the model fast enough to cope with changes in intensity (false alarms), see Toyama et al. (1999).
 No single update speed guarantees acceptable results for all possible situations.

-An approach, closely related to relying on the adaptation of the background classification algorithm, is setting a limit on the fraction of allowed foreground pixels (e.g. 70 %).
-When this fraction is exceeded another background model (if available) is chosen or the background model is re-initialized [13, 24].
-The performance will decrease in applications where illumination or gain changes frequently occur, because after re-initialization a new background model must be learned.
+An approach, closely related to relying on the adaptation of the background classification algorithm, is setting a limit on the fraction of allowed foreground pixels (e.g. 70%).
+When this fraction is exceeded another background model (if available) is chosen or the background model is re-initialized (Javed and Shah 2002; Toyama et al. 1999).
+The performance will decrease in applications where illumination or gain changes frequently occur, because after reinitialization a new background model must be learned.
 During each learning period classification results are unreliable.